techtile-by-dramco/demo-experiment/README.md

   --repos-only, -r      Only pull the required repositories --check-uhd-only, -c  Only check if the UHD python API is available
 ```

-This script reads several settings from ```experiment-settings.yaml```.
-Make sure these are set correctly.

 ```bash
 python update-experiment.py -h